 - align their system, policies and practices with the new standards

-With only 4 months until 1 July 2019 we are making sure our clients can answer the following in real-time:
+With only a few more days until 1 July 2019 we are making sure our clients can answer the following in real-time:

 - How quickly can your organisation report on skills compliance?